 - Lead cross-functional teams in a global context

 Participants have the flexibility of taking individual courses within the program or earning the Stanford Advanced Project Management Certificate by completing the three required courses and three electives.

 This certificate grants the professional credential of Stanford Certified Project Manager (SCPM), which may be used on business cards and resumes.
 Records are archived with Stanford University at the Stanford Center for Professional Development office and are available for verification upon request.

-Courses may be taken in any order and any method of instruction: online, at Stanford, or at work.
+Courses may be taken in any order and any method of instruction: online, in-person or at work.

 Professional Development Units